Skip to main content

 Google AI Studio offers ongoing free access to Gemini models.
 Unlike OpenAI's credit-based trial (which expires), Google's free tier is a genuine zero-cost option for prototyping and low-volume experimentation.

-If you just want the shortest path to a sane OpenAI bill:
+The shortest path to a sane OpenAI bill

 1. Test GPT-5.4 nano first.
 At $0.20/$1.25, the cost floor is low enough that you should always start here and step up based on eval results.